 We stood upon the edge of a gleaming green jewel of a lake (named, coincidentally enough, Green Lake).
-It was day two, and we had climbed about 1,000 feet and covered four miles, moving alongside Fall Creek, past waterfalls, into and out of dense forests of red pine carpeted with clover.
-The fact that Don had not spoken for the past hour wasn't unusual, but combined with the "closer to death and the world is meaningless" stuff, it unsettled me some.
+It was day two, and we had climbed 1,000 feet and covered four miles, moving alongside Fall Creek, past waterfalls, into and out of dense forests of red pine carpeted with clover.
+The fact that Don had not spoken for the past hour wasn't unusual, but combined with the "closer to death the world is meaningless" stuff, it unsettled me some.
 I had mentioned to Don more than once that perhaps his perspective was clouded, by retirement, by divorce, and that maybe with time he would see things more clearly.
 Maybe, he allowed, but probably not.
 He doubted he would ever find love.
 He suspected that lucrative, fulfilling work was out of reach forever.
 And really, weren't those who had found love and satisfying work doomed to lose both?
-For years, Don had been telling family members that they needn't give him gifts on holidays or for his birthday, but if they felt compelled, they should only shop from a list he distributed, and that first we should check with each other to avoid duplication.

 "How about a quick dip?"
 I said.
 When I worried about Don, which I often did, I suggested things he might do to feel better.
-Over the past few decades, I had suggested that he see a therapist, consider the latest emotional-retreat weekend workshop I had recently attended, and/or think about joining a Kundalini yoga practice that took place in a salt cave.
+Over the past few decades, I had suggested that he see a therapist, consider the latest emotional retreat weekend workshop I had recently attended, and/or think about joining a Kundalini yoga practice that took place in a salt cave.
 I had heard good things about salt caves.

 "You go ahead," he said.
 "I'm going to take a pass on the hypothermia."
-When Don worried about me, which was often, he suggested I get married and settle down or at least stick with a regular girlfriend or, if I couldn't manage it, that I maintain a semi-regular writing schedule or, if that was too much, that I at least make an attempt to get out of bed before 10 A.M. more often.
+When Don worried about me, which was often, he suggested I get married and settle down or at least stick with a regular girlfriend or, if I couldn't manage it, that I maintain a semiregular writing schedule or, if that was too much, that I at least make an attempt to get out of bed before 10 a.m. more often.

 Also, that I might "reroute some of the money you're spending on your inner child into a SEP-IRA."

 We stood at the lake's edge.
 The water lapped.